Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Motivations, problem statement, and overview of new results

 For $n=1$, a periodic point set becomes a periodic sequence whose period interval $[0,l)$ is a unit cell.
 A periodic point set can be visualized as a finite union of lattice images $\La+p$ obtained from a given lattice $\La\subset\R^n$ by shifting the origin to each motif point $p\in M\subset U$.

-Any lattice can be generated by many bases, see Fig.~\ref{fig:square_lattice_cells}.
-Even if we fix a basis, different motifs can lead to periodic point sets that differ by translation.
-This ambiguity motivates us to study metrics on equivalence classes of periodic point sets up to rigid motion or isometry.
+Any lattice can be generated by infinitely many bases, see Fig.~\ref{fig:square_lattice_cells}.
+Even if we fix a basis, different motifs can lead to identical (up to translation) periodic point sets.
+This ambiguity motivates us to study metrics on isometry classes of periodic point sets without a fixed basis.

-Fig.~\ref{fig:square_lattice_perturbations}~(right) shows that ever-present atomic vibrations can discontinuously affect all discrete invariants such as symmetry groups, and even the minimal cell doubles in volume.

-These perturbations can be measured by the maximum deviation of atoms from their initial positions.
-The maximum deviation can be small while taking a sum over infinitely many perturbed points is often infinite.
-This deviation is defined below as the bottleneck distance by considering bijections between atoms that can be displaced but cannot vanish.